 Individualized Technical Assistance

-We can help you to produce and lead inspiring and effective Safe Routes to School and active transportation policy workshops, designed to get critical stakeholders thinking about and invested in the big policy picture and community-wide Safe Routes to School efforts.
-These workshops can be combined with local site visits, customized presentations, participating in and/or leading stakeholder meetings, and/or conducting walkabouts at schools to assess infrastructure needs.
-We can also follow up with you by phone and email via individualized technical assistance to build upon the meetings with stakeholders, and to develop materials and action plans.
+Sometimes community leaders need the inspiration and know how of national experts.
+Our staff brings best practices from around the country and can help turbo-charge your community into action.
+We can help you produce and lead inspiring and effective Safe Routes to School and active transportation policy workshops designed to get critical stakeholders thinking about and invested in the big policy picture and community-wide Safe Routes to School efforts.
+These workshops can include local site visits, customized presentations, participating in or leading stakeholder meetings, and conducting walkabouts at schools to assess infrastructure needs.
+We can also follow up with individualized technical assistance via phone and email to build upon the meetings with stakeholders, and to develop materials and action plans.

 We Inspire Change

 We bring ideas and offer solutions, and help you to translate them into action.
 Here are a few examples: